tudo-cni/ns3-lena-nb/README.md

 - RRC Connection Resume Procedure (3GPP Rel.
 13)
 - Cellular IoT Optimization (3GPP Rel.
 13)
 - Early Data Transmission (3GPP Rel.
 15)

-- Cross-Subframe Scheduling
+- Cross-Subframe Scheduling (including NPSS, NSSS, NPBCH, NPDCCH, NPDSCH & NPUSCH)
 - Adaptive Modulation and Coding
+- Random Access Procedure with Coverage Enhancement Levels
-- NB-IoT Energy State Machine
+- NB-IoT Energy State Machine (including eDRX and PSM)

 If you are interested in the specific changes that were made to the original LENA source code, see commit [Implementation of NB-IoT
 ](https://github.com/tudo-cni/ns3-lena-nb/commit/aebee244bdc8f95264b85df34042edcb393057b1) and onwards for reference.
 Furthermore, additional information about the design decisions and the overall structure of LENA-NB can be found in the provided [document](https://github.com/tudo-cni/ns3-lena-nb/blob/main/LENA-NB_Additional_Information.pdf).